Gabriel Phthalimide Synthesis, Mechanism - Reaction with FAQs

 Download EBook

-At this stage of Gabriel phthalimide reaction, there are a couple of variations for generating amines.
-Generally, hydrazine (NH2NH2) is used via the Ing–Manske procedure which produces a precipitate of phthalhydrazide along with the primary amine.
+At this stage of the Gabriel phthalimide reaction, there are a couple of variations for generating amines.
+Generally, hydrazine (NH2NH2) is used via the Ing–Manske procedure, which produces a precipitate of phthalhydrazide along with the primary amine.
 Processes like acidic hydrolysis or basic hydrolysis can sometimes be done.
-Gabriel synthesis involving acidic hydrolysis liberates amine salt from the primary amine.
-We will discuss how reaction proceeds with addition of hydrazine.
-Hydrazine is a nucleophile which on adding to carbonyl carbon gives nucleophilic acyl substitution with N-alkyl phthalimide.
+Gabriel synthesis involving acidic hydrolysis liberates an amine salt from the primary amine.
+We will discuss how the reaction proceeds with the addition of hydrazine.
+Hydrazine is a nucleophile that, on adding to carbonyl carbon, gives nucleophilic acyl substitution with N-alkyl phthalimide.

 Structure of N-alkyl phthalimide